gdsclasu/gdsclasu/README.md

 ## Meet the Core Team (2023/2024)
 The Core team is made of students passionate about Google's developer technologies and are willing to share their knowledge with others.
-- They are the ones who make everything possible!
 - They are the ones who make the magic happen!
 - They are the ones who make the community what it is today!
 - They are the dedicated students who work behind the door to make everything possible!